ItayXD/responsive-tooltip/readme.txt

 1. Upload the unzipped folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Check out your new button on the WordPress editor.

 == Frequently Asked Questions ==

 Non I can think of, contact for help.

 == Screenshots ==
+1. The tooltip in action.
+2. The editor dialog.

 == Changelog ==